Human rights in Vanuatu: International treaties

-Women’s rights
+Women's rights

 There are a number of human rights issues relating to women.
 Domestic violence is a concern, although there is a lack of current statistical information.
 The NGO coalition reported that assault ranked as the main form of physical violence between 1988 and 2002 and according to the Office of the Public Prosecutor, in 2002, men were responsible for 62% of unlawful assaults on women.
 The Vanuatu Women's Centre since its establishment in 1992 in Port Vila has dealt with 2,954 cases of domestic violence.
-Domestic violence is not well reported to police, particularly in rural areas due to cultural norms, stereotyping, prejudices and lack of access to town centres and health facilities.
+Domestic violence is not well reported to the police, particularly in rural areas due to cultural norms, stereotyping, prejudices and lack of access to town centres and health facilities.

-At law women have equal rights, however Vanuatu's traditional culture can at times conflict with this.
+At law women have equal rights, however, Vanuatu's traditional culture can at times conflict with this.
 The concept of the bride price in which a groom or his family gives money to the bride's family in exchange for her hand in marriage is an example of this conflict.
-Despite the revocation of the 800,000 minimum vatu bride price, the practice is still widespread and effectively puts a commercial value on the women and has been seen as a justification for violence against women.
+Despite the revocation of the 800,000 minimum vatu bride price, the practice is still widespread and effectively puts a commercial value on women and has been seen as a justification for violence against women.

 Women also face discrimination in relation to land ownership.
 Although land ownership is not barred by law, tradition has been a preventative of this.
-In 2009, it was reported that women owned 28% of the total leases in Vanuatu.
+In 2009, it was reported that women-owned 28% of the total leases in Vanuatu.

 In 2009 Vanuatu accepted the recommendations set out in its Universal Periodic Review in relation to human rights issues regarding women.
 The recommendations advocated for Vanuatu to continue to incorporate principles of CEDAW as well as the other human rights conventions that it is party to into its domestic legislation and to undertake further actions to combat discrimination, and to ensure equality for women.

 Domestic violence

-Vanuatu has progressed in the protection of women's rights by passing the 2008 Family Protection Act (FPA).
+Vanuatu has progressed in protecting women's rights by passing the 2008 Family Protection Act (FPA).
 The purpose of the act is to "provide for an offence of domestic violence and family protection orders in cases of domestic violence."
 Under the act, violators face five years imprisonment and/or a fine of up to 100,000 vatu.
 The Government established a ‘Family Protection Unit’ to deal with issues related to the FPA.
 A protection order allows police to issue an order where a threat of violence has occurred, proof of injury is not a requirement.

-Police are also undergoing specialized training to deal with cases of domestic and sexual violence and have implemented a no drop policy in which they do not drop cases of domestic violence, if the victim wishes for the complaint to be withdrawn they must go to court and formally make a request.
+Police are also undergoing specialized training to deal with cases of domestic and sexual violence and have implemented a no-drop policy in which they do not drop cases of domestic violence, if the victim wishes for the complaint to be withdrawn they must go to court and formally make a request.
 Women's groups such as the Vanuatu Women's Centre and NGOs are also heavily involved in promoting and protecting the rights of women in Vanuatu.